Orchidea De Santis: Biography

-She was producer of the radio show L'Arca di Noè, and 13 episodes of Ciak si esegue.
-She also developed and produced a program about animals called L'Anello di Re Salomone.
-She is currently the director of, Due di Notte.
+She was producer of the radio show L'arca di Noè, and 13 episodes of Ciak si esegue.
+She also developed and produced a program about animals called L'anello di re Salomone.
+She is currently the director of, Due di notte.

-Her television work includes Roosvelt (Rai Tre 1986), Maga Circe and Lucrezia Borgia (Rai Uno 1987) and Il caso Redoli, a TV series: The Great Trials (Rai Uno 1996).
+Her television work includes Roosevelt (Rai 3, 1986), Maga Circe and Lucrezia Borgia (Rai 1, 1987) and Il caso Redoli, a TV series: The Great Trials (Rai Uno, 1996).

-Outside of cinema and theater, she worked with the city government of Rome, organizing a review of 1970s Italian cinema called Italia (de)Genere.
+Outside of cinema and theater, she worked with the city government of Rome, organizing a review of 1970s Italian cinema called Italia (de)genere.